sreekarc/Autonmous-A-C/README.md

 After completing the circuit on a breadboard I soldered it together and shrink-wrapped so it would look nice.

-After the circuit is completed you will need to start with the code and setting up the pi.
+After the circuit is completed I started to set up the pi with the code.

 First after installing noobs on the raspberry pi I wrote programs onto the pi that would create a website that would be used to control the a/c.
-Above is all the code needed that should be put on the raspberry pi.
+To do this I first created a simple node js website.
+After that I installed socket.io using npm install.
+My main html webpage is above.
+The code in routes.js and index.js was written into the corresponding files so an outside device coud talk to the pie.
+The python files were also made in the same folder.

 I wrote all of the code except for one file, I did not write the python code to record and playback ir codes.
 I got that from this link: http://abyz.me.uk/rpi/pigpio/examples.html